-Data engineers are not responsible for the governance of the data per se.
+Data engineering teams are not responsible for the governance of the data per se.
 But, they have to ensure the systems necessary for data access control and data lineage, for example, are put in place and support the capabilities necessary for good data governance.

-When a data engineer implements a set of tools for data ingestions, sync, transformation, and models, they need to be aware of data governance concepts to the tooling and platform also support the need for good governance.
+When data engineering teams implement a set of dataops tools for data ingestion, sync, transformation, and models, they need to be aware of data governance concepts and be sure that the tooling and platform also support the need for good governance.

-Performance optimization and data models are tougher areas for data engineers.
+Performance optimization and data models are tougher areas.

 Anyone can build a slow performing system; the challenge is to build data pipelines that are both scalable and efficient.
 The ability and understanding of how to optimize the performance of an individual data pipeline and the overall system are a higher-level data engineering skill.